Joseph-Sailor-Usher/personality-heuristic/README.md

 Avoid overcharging (battery degradation).
 Preferences serve as heuristics guiding action selection, plan generation, and evaluation.
 When evaluating options, the agent selects actions aligned with interpretable, flexible expressions of its values.

-## A Unified Framework for AGI
+## A Unified Framework for agents with personality heuristics

-This tri-layered loop enables AGI agents to:
+This tri-layered loop enables agents to:

 Perceive, name, and model the world.
 Form and refine hypotheses about causes and outcomes.